Why consult?

 Which professional should you consult?

-Different professionals often work together to maximize results.
-If in doubt, we recommend that you first consult a physiotherapist so that they can assess your needs and the treatments required for the specific condition of your leg.
-If necessary, they will recommend other professional(s) to consult in order to optimize your rehabilitation.
+Different health professionals often work together to maximize results.
+When in doubt, we recommend consulting a physiotherapist first so they can assess your needs and suggest the right treatments for your specific leg condition.
+If necessary, they will refer you to other professionals to optimize your rehabilitation.

 Why consult a physiotherapist?